 I’m not saying I’m going to ever stop helping others because it does bring me joy, but I do think one of the things I need to start working on this year is realizing that I don’t need to be there for everyone all the time.
 I need to realize that it’s not my job to fix everything, right now.
 I need to work on letting it be ok to put myself first and sometimes saying no, or at least not right now.

 I know me and this is going to be hard.
-And I’ll be honest with myself, this is probably going to take longer to change then I’d like.
+And I’ll be honest with myself, this is probably going to take longer to change than I’d like.
 The one thing I can start doing now though is telling myself that I deserve to be helped too and that I deserve time; that I am important too and that my goals matter.
 I can continue to still be there for others, but I also have to start making sure that I’m there for myself as well.

 I apologize if this was random and unfocused.
 This was just something that came to mind on my drive home that I didn’t want to waste.
 It was a literal brain dump.